kottans/frontend-2022-homeworks/.github/pr-checklists/task-popUp.md

 Congratulations with your PR!

-Please, be sure that haven't followed [common mistakes](https://kottans.org/documentation/docs/doc/code-review#dom-api)
+Please, be sure you haven't followed [common mistakes](https://kottans.org/documentation/docs/doc/code-review#dom-api)